When to 3D Print In House and When to Outsource

 |Smallest form factor, lowest setup requirements, and least required space.|

 Which option is best for me?

-The method you choose should be tailored specifically to your workflow and project goals.
-Here are the biggest considerations before choosing the method that’s right for your team:
+The 3D printing technology you choose should be tailored specifically to your workflow and project goals.
+Here are some factors to consider before choosing the a solution for your team: